incoming-inc/ios-sdk/existing-project.md

 ### Set linker flags ###

-Enable a linker flag that allows the use of categories in the Incoming SDK static library.
+Enable a linker flag that allows the use of categories in the Sourse SDK static library.
 Start by choosing the main target for your app, selecting the Build Settings tab, and then search for `other linker flags`.
 Under Other Linker Flags, add the `-ObjC`.